marchirschvogel/ambit/README.md

 ### Usage ###

-Have a look at example input files in ambit/tests and the file ambit_template.py in the main folder as example of all available input options
+Check out the examples for the basic problem types in doc/examples to quickly get started running solid, fluid, or 0D model problems.
+Further, you can have a look at input files in ambit/tests and the file ambit_template.py in the main folder as example of all available input options.

 Best, check if all testcases run and pass, by navigating to ambit/tests and executing
 ```
 ./runtests.py
 ```

-* Build your input file and run it with the command
+Build your input file and run it with the command
 ```
 mpiexec -n <NUMBER_OF_CORES> python3 your_file.py
 ```